-If the U.S. Copyright Office discovers an error or omission in the registration record, it may contact the applicant to correct the error, or it may cancel the registration if warranted under the Office's cancellation regulations.
+If the U.S. Copyright Office discovers a major substantive error in the registration record, it may contact the applicant to correct the error, or it may cancel the registration if warranted under the Office's cancellation regulations.
 See 37 C.F.R. § 201.7.
-For a discussion of cancellation, see Chapter 1800, Section 1807.
+For a discussion of cancellation, see Chapter 1800, Section 18071806.

-213 The Registration Process at a Glance
+213212 The Registration Process at a Glance